Pakistan surpasses 262,000 cases of coronavirus – 5,544 confirmed dead

 The novel coronavirus, COVID-19, is affecting 213 countries and territories around the world and 2 international conveyance.

-More than 600,000 people have died and 14.2 million people infected by the disease as it wreaks havoc across the world.
-At least 8.5 million people have also recovered from a mysterious illness.
+More than 601,000 people have died and 14.3 million people infected by the disease as it wreaks havoc across the world.
+Over 8.5 million people have also recovered from a mysterious illness.

 The top five countries with the most deaths are the USA (142,127), Brazil (77,964), the United Kingdom (45,223), Mexico (38,310), and Italy (35,028).